 - 1. The preparer will log into the correct Invoice Application; prepare and submit a reimbursement request according to Reimbursement Request Processing Appendix U. - 2.
 The submitter will log into the Invoice Application; review, certify in accordance with 2 C.F.R. § 200.415, and submit the reimbursement request. - 3.
 The Fiscal Analyst will receive an email notification from the Invoice Application that a reimbursement request was submitted by the subgrantee. - 4.
 The Fiscal Analyst will review request for approval. - 5.
 Upon approval in the Invoice Application, the subgrantee will receive an email notification.

-- 6. Funds will generally be directly deposited into the subgrantee's account on Thursday of the week following approval. - 7.
+It is the subgrantee's responsibility to check manually given possible email notification issues or failures. - 6.
+Funds will generally be directly deposited into the subgrantee's account on Thursday of the week following approval. - 7.
 If the reimbursement request is rejected in the Invoice Application, the subgrantee will be notified by the Fiscal Analyst and receive a Reimbursement Request Review form highlighting the outstanding issues.
 It is the subgrantee's responsibility to correct and resubmit the reimbursement request in the Invoice Application.
 If the reimbursement request is rejected, the request will not be placed ahead of other requests that have been submitted, but the FA will work to ensure there is not a significant delay in reviewing the revised request. - 8.
 In some instances, there may be expected (e.g., Grants Accounting year-end close out period) and unexpected (e.g., IT issues) situations that may delay the reimbursement process.
 In addition, reimbursement requests submitted late may not be reviewed prior to the 21 day GaDOE deadline.
 To the extent possible, GaDOE will inform subgrantees ahead of time to allow them to prepare for the possible delay.